A simpler process for settling Kaikoura earthquake claims

 - My contents are insured with State and my home is with another insurer.
 How will I know if they are part of the arrangement?

-Insurance Council of New Zealand members that offer home and contents insurance and have agreed to this new approach are: AA Insurance, FMG, IAG (State, AMI, NZI, Lumley and Lantern brands, as well as ASB, BNZ and Westpac policies), MAS, QBE, Tower, Vero (including AMP, ANZ and Warehouse Money policies underwritten by Vero) and Youi.
+Insurance Council of New Zealand members that offer home and contents insurance and have agreed to this new approach are: AA Insurance, FMG, IAG (AMI, AMI, NZI, Lumley and Lantern brands, as well as ASB, BNZ and Westpac policies), MAS, QBE, Tower, Vero (including AMP, ANZ and Warehouse Money policies underwritten by Vero) and Youi.

 - How is State approaching the recovery?

-We have begun assessments, starting with the most affected properties first - red and yellow stickered properties, homes that are uninhabitable or commercial buildings that are unusable.
+We have begun assessments, starting with the most affected properties first – council red and yellow stickered properties, homes that are uninhabitable or commercial buildings that are unusable.
 If you are concerned about the safety of your home or commercial building, or have other factors you believe we should be aware of – health issues etc - please advise us of your situation immediately.

 We have established five Hubs in Kaikoura, Blenheim, Hanmer, Wellington and Christchurch to enable us to best respond to the scale of this event.
 The Hubs will contact all customers with a claim lodged to organise assessments.
-This contact will occur over the first few months of 2017.

 - How can I be sure that State is settling me on the same basis as other insurers?